 Never before has it been easier for entrepreneurs to swiftly and efficiently raise staggering sums of money.
 Term sheets?
 Lol.
 S.A.F.E?
 K.I.S.S.?
 You mean C.R.E.A.M.!
 These days all you need is a dollar and a dream (and a decentralized consensus mechanism).
 Sand Hill is now competing with a surge of new offerings that may well exist beyond their scope.

-Whether or not you want to consider software access tokens like theDAO, S-DTV, and Synereo as “investment contracts”, it would be prudent to anticipate that the consumer protection angle will eventually prove too hard for Regulators to ignore.¹ Additionally, businesses using crypto-tokens to fundraise should not underestimate the likelihood of a 10(b)(5) action from private parties, who may be disgruntled or feel wronged about the direction a given project.
+Whether or not you want to consider tokens like theDAO, S-DTV’s SNLGs, and Synereo’s AMPs as “investment contracts”, it would be prudent to anticipate that the consumer protection angle will eventually prove too hard for regulators to ignore.¹ Additionally, businesses using tokens to fundraise should not underestimate the likelihood of a 10(b)(5) action or other private rights of actions from investors who may feel wronged about the direction a given project or losses suffered.

-So how can technologists responsibly establish and operate their businesses without living in fear of legal repercussions from US regulators or US investors pleading a 10b-5 claim?²
+So how can technologists responsibly establish and operate their businesses without living in fear of legal repercussions from US regulators or US investors left with a bad taste in their mouth?²

 Enter Regulation S. Reg S provides, among other things³, both foreign and domestic issuers of securities a safe harbor from the onerous registration requirements of Section 5 of the 1933 Securities Act provided that both the offer and sale of securities takes place outside of the United States.